oliverkocsis/xando-ionic/README.md

 When you run `npm test`, Jest will launch in watch mode*.
 Every time you save a file, it will re-run the tests

+## Deploying to Android

+Complete a fresh build of the Ionic project, fixing any errors that it reports:

+    ionic build

+Every time you perform a build (e.g. `ionic build`) that updates your web directory (default: `build`), you'll need to copy those changes into your native projects:

+    ionic cap copy

+## Deploy to a Firebase

+To deploy to a Firebase project, run the following command from your project directory:

+    firebase deploy

 # References
 [^1]: Tic-tac-toe From Wikipedia, the free encyclopedia https://en.wikipedia.org/wiki/Tic-tac-toe